London Summer Program

 Track 2: Public Interest Law

 All students must take at least three units and may take six units.
-Students may select courses in either Track.
+Courses with an enrollment of less than seven students will be canceled.

 International Art Law (3 units)